toedtwiley/childcare_analysis/README.md

 ```
 I then took all the unique keys from all 3 data sets and used that as my source of truth and left joined all of information to that row.

+* Another assumption I made was that the website I scraped wasn't going to change.
+This obviously would need to be updated if that happened.

 **What I'd do different with more time (Tradeoffs)**
-The biggest thing I would like to do is more cleaning.
+* The biggest thing I would like to do is more cleaning.
 I was able to do a decent amount, by standardizing columns, and Coalescing multiple columns into one but I'm sure there is still more to do.
 I could have added more descriptive names for blank columns.
 For example, if there was a row of data without a type of provider I could have put "No Type Listed", it would make the result table a little nicer in my opinion.
 It would also help out any BI analyst who pulls the table into their weekly report and wonders what the missing values are from.

 ----------------------
 Overall a fun project!